Luis Palomino: Championship Fighting Alliance

-Palomino signed with local promotion Championship Fighting Alliance, Palomino quickly made his CFA debut on May 6, 2012 in Miami, Florida against Peter Grimes for the inaugural CFA Featherweight championship at CFA's inaugural event; CFA: The Title.
-Palomino defeated Grimes by submission due to an armbar at 4:59 of round 4.
+Palomino signed with local promotion Championship Fighting Alliance.
+Palomino made his CFA debut on May 6, 2012, in Miami, Florida against Peter Grimes for the inaugural CFA Featherweight championship at CFA's inaugural event: "CFA: The Title".
+Palomino defeated Grimes by submission due to an armbar at the 4:59 minute mark of the fourth round.

-Palomino returned at CFA 04: Izquierdo vs. Cenoble on December 17, 2011 in Coral Gables, Florida against well known journeyman Charles Bennett.
-Palomino was able to use his speed advantage to counter punch the aggressive Bennett and ultimately knocked Bennett out at 3:59 of the first round.
+Palomino returned at "CFA 04: Izquierdo vs. Cenoble" on December 17, 2011, in Coral Gables, Florida against journeyman Charles Bennett.
+Palomino ultimately knocked Bennett out at 3:59 of the first round.
 Palomino became only the second man to knock Bennet out.

-Palomino was scheduled to fight former Maximum Fighting Championship Lightweight Champion Antonio McKee at CFA 06 on April 13, 2012 in Coral Gables, Florida.
-McKee was forced off the card due to an injury and was replaced by James Warfield, the fight was originally scheduled for the CFA Lightweight Championship but Warfield did not make the required weight of 155 pounds thus rescheduling the fight to a non-title bout.
-Warfield knocked Palomino down in the first round but Palomino was able to recover and control the rest of his fight by using his unorthodox and fast striking to pick Warfield thus winning by unanimous decision.
+Palomino was scheduled to fight former Maximum Fighting Championship Lightweight Champion Antonio McKee at "CFA 06" on April 13, 2012, in Coral Gables, Florida.
+McKee was forced off the card due to an injury and was replaced by James Warfield.
+The fight was originally scheduled for the CFA Lightweight Championship.
+However, Warfield did not make the required weight of 155 pounds.
+This caused the fight to be downgraded to a non-title fight.
+Warfield knocked Palomino down in the first round, but Palomino was able to recover and won by a unanimous decision.

-Palomino next faced 2x Hero's Grand Prix winner and Strikeforce veteran Gesias Cavalcante at CFA 07: Never Give Up on June 30, 2012 in Coral Gables, Florida.
-Palomino became the first man to ever finish Cavalcante and he did so via third-round knockout due to punches.
+Palomino next faced "2x Hero's" Grand Prix winner and Strikeforce veteran, Gesias Cavalcante at "CFA 07: Never Give Up" on June 30, 2012, in Coral Gables, Florida.
+Palomino became the first man to ever finish Cavalcante, and he did so via third-round knockout.

-Palomino returned to action at CFA 09 on January 19, 2013 when he faced PRIDE veteran Luiz Firmino for the CFA Lightweight Championship, Palomino lost a unanimous decision after being constantly outgrappled and taken down throughout the fight.
+Palomino returned to action at CFA 09 on January 19, 2013, when he faced PRIDE veteran Luiz Firmino for the CFA Lightweight Championship, Palomino lost the fight with a unanimous decision.

-Palomino bounced back from his previous defeat on May 24, 2013 at CFA 11 by knocking out Robert Washington in the first round.
+Palomino came back from his previous defeat on May 24, 2013, at CFA 11 by knocking out Robert Washington in the first round.

 Palomino faced The Ultimate Fighter 8 winner Efrain Escudero at CFA 12 on October 12, 2013.
 He lost the bout via unanimous decision.

 World Series of Fighting

-Palomino made his WSOF debut on January 18, 2014 in Hollywood, Florida against Jorge Patino, Palomino won via second-round knockout.
+Palomino made his WSOF debut on January 18, 2014, in Hollywood, Florida against Jorge Patino, Palomino won via second-round knockout.

 Palomino faced champion Justin Gaethje for the WSOF Lightweight Championship at WSOF 19 on March 28, 2015.
 He lost the back-and-forth fight via TKO in the third round.

-Palomino faced Gaethje in a rematch on September 18, 2015 at WSOF 23.
+Palomino faced Gaethje in a rematch on September 18, 2015, at WSOF 23.
 It was again a back-and-forth battle that Palomino lost via TKO in the second round.

 Palomino next entered WSOF's one night Lightweight tournament to determine the number one contender for the Lightweight Championship.
-He faced Rich Patishnock in the quarter finals and won via knockout in the first round.
+He faced Rich Patishnock in the quarter-finals and won via knockout in the first round.
 He then faced Brian Foster in the semifinals and lost via TKO in the second round.